wjakob/nanobind/docs/ndarray.rst

 - A scalar type (``float``, ``uint8_t``, etc.) constrains the representation of the ndarray.

+- This scalar type can be further annotated with ``const``, which is necessary if you plan to call nanobind functions with arrays that do not permit write access.

 - The :cpp:class:`nb::shape <shape>` annotation simultaneously constrains the number of array dimensions and the size per dimension.
 A :cpp:var:`nb::any
   <any>` entry leaves the corresponding dimension unconstrained.